-Curriculum Coordinators created this overview to highlight the concepts, skills, and knowledge central to each subject area in every grade level.
-This document is not intended to represent the entire curriculum for this grade; rather it provides you with the key elements taught to all children across the Brookline schools in this grade.
-If you are interested in learning more about the curriculum, as outlined in our Learning Expectations, visit the Public Schools of Brookline website (www.brookline.k12.ma.us) and look in the Latest News and Quick Links section on the main page.
+Curriculum Coordinators created this overview to highlight the concepts, skills, and knowledge central to each subject area in every grade level, K-8.
+This document is not intended to represent the entire curriculum for this grade; rather it provides you with the key elements taught to children across the eight K-8 Brookline schools in this grade.
+If you are interested in learning more about the curriculum as outlined in our Learning Expectations, visit the Public Schools of Brookline website (www.brookline.k12.ma.us).

 Each year brings new learning challenges and a world of possibilities.
 Your involvement and knowledge about your child's school experience will help to nurture his or her learning far beyond the four walls of the classroom.
-As your child begins a new year in the Public Schools of Brookline please know that we welcome your involvement and value your support.
+As your child begins a new year in the Public Schools of Brookline, please know that we welcome your involvement and value your support.